aswolf/aswolf.github.io/lab-book/2020-11-25-subsolidus-saturation-constraints.md

 (Note that this expression holds for all components, all values of $i$.)
 The fact that the chemical potential plane of every phase lies parallel to---though possibly vertically offset from---the chemical potential plane of the system reflects that the phase is in metastable exchange equilibrium with the system as a whole.
 It is for this reason that, at equilibrium, every phase has a single saturation affinity that is component-independent.
-Additionally, the negative sign convention reflects the fact that under-saturated phases, which lie above the chemical potential plane of the system (with positive excess gibbs energy) are taken to have negative affinities.
+Additionally, the negative sign convention reflects the fact that under-saturated phases, which lie above the chemical potential plane of the system (with positive excess Gibbs energy) are taken to have negative affinities.
 Using the standard convention, only reactions with positive affinities are allowed to progress forward and drive the system toward equilibrium.